 Her artwork has been exhibited in museums in the United States and abroad, including the Georges Pompidou Museum in Paris, Haus am Waldsee, Internationale Kunst in Berlin, Germany, the Walker Art Center in Minneapolis, and in New York City the Institute for Contemporary Art, The Clocktower, and Exit Art.
 Michels has received numerous grants, including those awarded by the National Endowment for the Arts; the NY State Council for the Arts; the NY Council for the Humanities; and the International Fund for the Promotion of Culture/UNESCO.
 She was a fellow at the Alden B. Dow Creativity Center in Midland, Michigan.

 Michels is the founder of the Artist Help Network, a website devoted to career resources.
-She is chairperson, board of directors of the Sarasota International Dance Festival and a member of UN Women, Gulf Coast Chapter.

 Photograph by Virginia Hoffman